-Pre-tax investments, such as 401(k)s and traditional IRAs1, are also described as "tax-deferred."
+Pre-tax retirement vehicles, such as 401(k)s and traditional IRAs, are also described as "tax-deferred."
 They allow you to postpone paying taxes on the amount you contribute and the earnings that are generated as long as they remain in the account.
-When you withdraw funds at retirement, you'll pay taxes on them2.
+When you withdraw funds at retirement, you'll pay taxes on them.1

 - The account value may grow faster than a comparable taxable investment since the earnings in the account can grow tax-deferred.